Elections New Brunswick

 Advance Poll Days: There may be no advertising or campaign material within thirty metres (100 feet) of the premises in which an advance poll is being held.
 In addition, any advertising or campaigning using loudspeakers from a motor vehicle must not be able to be heard within thirty metres of the premises where an advance poll is being held.

-Printed Advertising: All election signs, posters, handbills or other printed materials must include the name and address of the printer and publisher (if someone other than the candidate) on the face of the document.
+Printed Advertising: All election signs, posters, handbills or other printed materials must include the name and address of the printer and publisher on the face of the document.
+Note: If a candidate prepares and copies their own printed advertising materials, it is acceptable to simply add the phrase “Prepared and printed by [Candidate name]”.
 It is an offence to not include this information.

 Placement of Election Signs: The Department of Transportation controls where or if signs may be placed on highway rights-of-way.
 Under the Highway Advertisements Regulation-Highway Act, election signs are not permitted on Level I and Level II access controlled highways (four-lane or two-lane).
 However, they are permitted within the highway right-of-way of other highways.
 In the interest of safety, any signs that are attached to a DOT sign, guard rail or bridge, installed within the median, or installed such that they reduce sight lines or visibility, will be removed immediately.